-14.15 To require any owner or relevant person to provide the Council with such further information, documents or materials as considered relevant under regulation 108A of the Community Infrastructure Levy Regulations 2010 (as amended).
+14.28 To require any owner or relevant person to provide the Council with such further information, documents or materials as considered relevant under regulation 108A of the Community Infrastructure Levy Regulations 2010 (as amended).
+Strategic Planning Manager Planning Development Manager

-Planning Development Manager
+14.29 Agreement of any amendments to the Planning Development

-14.16 Agreement of any amendments to the Local List of Requirements for the validation of planning applications.
+Local List of Requirements for the Manager

+validation of planning applications.

+14.30 Power to object or make representation Planning Development

+against a goods vehicle (operator's) Manager

+licensing application in accordance with

+the Goods Vehicles (Licensing of

+Operators Act 1995 and the Goods

+Vehicles (Licensing of Operators)

+Regulations 1995.